microsoft/DirectX-Specs/d3d/WorkGraphs.md

 > This section is proposed as part of [graphics nodes](#graphics-nodes), which aren't supported yet.

 DrawIndexed launch nodes can only appear at a leaf of a work graph.
+They can appear in the graph as standalone entrypoints as well (which is a form of leaf).

 The equivalent of a graphics `DrawIndexedInstanced()` is generated when an input is present - a set of indexed, instanced draws launched per input.
 Work is launched for the [program](#program) at the node the same way it would if the equivalent was used on a command list with a `DrawIndexedInstanced()` call.